proplot-dev/proplot/docs/why.rst

 ..
    Several matplotlib backends require figure dimensions to be fixed.
 When `~proplot.subplots.Figure.draw` changes the figure dimensions, this can "surprise" the backend and cause unexpected behavior.
 ProPlot fixes this issue for the static inline backend and the Qt popup backend.
 However, this issue is unfixable the "notebook" inline backend, the "macosx" popup backend, and possibly other untested backends.

-The tight layout algorithm is also simpler and more accurate because:
+ProPlot also applies a new tight layout algorithm to figures *by default*.
+This algorithm is simpler and more accurate because:

 #.
 The new `~proplot.subplots.FlexibleGridSpec` class permits variable spacing between rows and columns.
+It turns out this is *critical* for putting :ref:`Colorbars and legends` on the outside of subplots.
 #.
-The `~proplot.subplots.FlexibleGridSpec` spacing parameters are specified in physical units instead of figure-relative units.
-#.
 Figures are restricted to have only *one* `~proplot.subplots.FlexibleGridSpec` per figure.
 This is done by requiring users to draw all of their subplots at once with `~proplot.subplots.subplots`.
 This requirement *considerably* simplifies the algorithm (see :pr:`50` for details).

 See :ref:`Figure tight layout` for details.

+..
+   #.
+The `~proplot.subplots.FlexibleGridSpec` spacing parameters are specified in physical units instead of figure-relative units.

 ..
    The `~matplotlib.gridspec.FlexibleGridSpec` class is useful for creating figures with complex subplot geometry.